Mahanati Review: Keerthy Suresh Excels In This Befitting Tribute To Mahanati Savitri!

 Story

 There is really nothing much to discuss about the storyline as it's a transparent and faithful biopic on the yesteryear legendary actress and the plot is known to the audiences beforehand.
-Mahanati starts with a suicide attempt by Savitri (Keerthi Suresh) who slips into coma.
+Mahanati starts with a suicide attempt by Savitri (Keerthi Suresh) who slips into a coma.
 Madhuravani (Samantha) and Vijay Anthony (Vijay Deverkonda), journalists at Prajavani daily, gets on to the job of covering the life story of Savitri.

 Flashback portion begins!
 Savitri's initial entry into the industry, rise to stardom-superstardom, her midlife struggles and eventually, her downfall in both personal and professional lives.
 All these bits are packaged in a superior product called Savitri.

-Upsdie & Downside
+Upside & Downside

 Upside

-Keerthi Suresh's Stellar Performance
+Keerthi Suresh's stellar performance

-Performances by all Leading Cast
+Performances by all leading cast

-Make-Over by the Styling Artist
+Make-over by the styling artist

-Screen Treatment
+Screen treatment

 Downside

-Run-time (Not a major concern)
+Run-time (not a major concern)

-Minor glitches here and there (Can be ignored)
+Minor glitches here and there (can be ignored)

 Performances